Dr. J. Scott Vernon

 Dr. Vernon joined the Agricultural Education & Communication Department in 1991.
 He served as the director of the Brock Center for Agricultural Communication from 1994 to 2006.
 He teaches leadership and agricultural communication courses.

-Dr. Vernon comes from a family of five children.
-Originally from Alabama, his family moved to a small cow-calf ranch in Hanford, California.
+Originally from Alabama, his family moved to a cow-calf ranch in Hanford, California.
 He was a member of the Kit Carson 4-H and the 50th president of the Hanford FFA Chapter.

-Dr. Vernon is an award-winning writer for several national agricultural magazines and served as president of the national Livestock Publications Council this past year.
+Dr. Vernon is an award-winning writer for several national agricultural magazines and served as president of the national Livestock Publications Council.
+He is a frequent communication and strategic planning consultant for industry organizations.
 As a professional speaker, Dr. Vernon travels throughout the United States and the world speaking at conferences and conventions for audiences involved in the agricultural industry.
-Dr. Vernon has been a professional auctioneer since 1978 and has sold purebred livestock and farm equipment all across America.
-He has helped raised millions of dollars at benefit auctions for many organizations.
+Dr. Vernon has been a professional auctioneer since 1978 and has sold purebred livestock and farm equipment across America.
+He has helped raised millions of dollars at benefit auctions for many community organizations.
 He is the creator of the “I Love Farmers…They Feed My Soul” national non-profit advocacy organization to support American family farmers and ranchers.

-He has his private pilot’s license and enjoys golfing with his sons Conner (14 years old) and Kyler (12 years old).
+He has his private pilot’s license and enjoys golfing with his sons’ Conner and Kyler.